kyoungerman/Senior-Design-Project/README.md

      Finally, the user could see the historical prices of any PC part in a line chart format.

-files of interest:
+Files of interest:

-     WebApp-master/mysite/main/views.py hold a majority of the code that we wrote.
+     WebApp-master/mysite/main/views.py holds a majority of the code that we wrote.
+It's quite big.

      WebApp-master/mysite/main/models.py is where the database tables are defined.